CHI - KEF

 The average price of all round-trip flights from Chicago to Reykjavik Keflavik Intl Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Chicago to Reykjavik, you should consider leaving on a Thursday and avoid Saturdays if you are looking for the best rates.
-For your return to Chicago, you’ll find the best rates on Thursdays and the most expensive ones on Tuesdays.
+When flying from Chicago to Reykjavik, you should consider leaving on a Wednesday and avoid Fridays if you are looking for the best rates.
+For your return to Chicago, you’ll find the best rates on Thursdays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Chicago to Reykjavik Keflavik Intl Airport?